fortran-lang/fprettify/README.md

 ## Examples

-Have a look at examples/fortran_after.f90 to see reformatted Fortran code.
+Compare examples/before with examples/after to see fprettify in action.

 ## Installation